lhr-solar/Power-Generation-Blackbody/blackbody_a/docs/IMPROVEMENTS.md

 A little more complicated planning, but since the nucleo is 11.33$, switching to the chip will save a couple dollars (7.91$ on Mouser and 5.94$ on JLCPCB!) and will be an order of magnitude smaller in required area!

+## Add I2C mux, extra ports

+There is an existing errata w/ v0.2.0 in which both TSL2591s have the same hardware programmed I2C address.
+This means that we cannot talk to both devices without comm conflicts.
+We need an I2C mux to be able to individually talk to each device; and perhaps expand the irradiance sensor numbers from 2 to 8.